liquidapps-io/docs/docs/developers/zeus-getting-started.md

 ```

 ### Zeus Deploy
-Deploy a custom Zeus box to your local IPFS node.
+Deploy a custom Zeus box to your local working directory.
 Once deployed, if the `--update-mapping` flag is used, you may unbox this box like other packages.
+The `--type` method can be used to determine what medium to deploy the box to.
+The default `local` deploys with the syntax `file://${packagePath}/box.zip`.
+The option `ipfs` deploys to the IPFS network with the syntax `ipfs://${hash}`.

 ```bash
 zeus deploy box